prolego-team/neo-sophia/README.md

 python -m scripts.download_and_extract_msrb
 ```

 2. Create a configuration file named `config.json` in the project root directory with the following contents.
+See [config_example.json](config_example.json).

 ```
 {